In 30 seconds

 1. Zinc EFSA Approved

 Zinc is the only mineral with an EFSA-approved health claim specifically linking it to testosterone.
 The authorised wording under EU Regulation 432/2012 is: “Zinc contributes to the maintenance of normal testosterone levels in the blood.”
-It also carries approved claims for normal fertility, immune function, and cell division.
+It also carries the authorised claim that “Zinc contributes to normal fertility and reproduction.”
 For men over 40, this makes zinc the single most important mineral supplement — and the one with the strongest regulatory backing in the UK.

 The problem: zinc status declines with age.
 A 2024 analysis in Nature Scientific Reports found that zinc deficiency prevalence rises steadily after 40, reaching 19.7% by the eighth decade.
 If your testosterone is declining and your zinc is low, supplementation addresses both the symptom and a potential nutritional root cause (EFSA, 2010).
+For the full picture on this pathway, see our guides to zinc and testosterone and the best vitamin supplements for men.

 Study Funding Transparency